-The 'Move it, Boom!' programme was successfully implemented at the start of the academic year with a number of children across the school embracing the school-to-school challenge element.
-2. Further increase take- up so that all children years 1-6 are involved in at least one 'Sport/Healthy Lifestyle' extra- curricular activity across the academic year. to ensure that sporting/physical provision was available to children to subscribe to each school day, including Circus Skills as a popular addition.
-This was also enhanced during our lunchtime provision using sports leaders and supported by members of staff. • A designated member of staff (NQT+1) was trained and supported to take on the lead role of Sports/PE Leader with a future focus on the wider aspects of healthy lifestyles - this ensured that a continued focus on meeting Gold standards could be achieved. er develop links with feeder secondary to de access to additional sports - summer trampolining, athletics (high jump, long).
+The 'Move it, Boom!' programme was successfully implemented at the start of the academic year with a number of children across the school embracing the school- lto-school challenge element.
+2. Further increase take-up so that all children years 1-6 are involved in at least one 'Sport/Healthy Lifestyle' extracurricular activity across the academic year.
+The extra-curricular programme had been further developed to ensure that sporting/physical provision was available to children to subscribe to each school day, including Circus Skills as a popular addition.
+This was also enhanced during our lunchtime provision using sports leaders and supported by members of staff.
+Further develop links with feeder secondary to provide access to additional sports - summer term: trampolining, athletics (high jump, long jump).
 Include transport costs x 6.
-These from local clubs bought in to since provision and promote individual st. In ase of resources for increased prtunities.
-Ber develop links with local sports solutions / coaches to enhance offer, including any periods.
-3. Additional offer for provision provides further professional development opportunities for staff. two members of staff (including HT) to be trained in mem Emergency Pool Procedures sports ther enhance the CPD programme for all bers of staff to include a wider range of s nced CPD programme for NQT 4.
+Coaches from local clubs bought in to enhance provision and promote individual sports.
+Purchase of resources for increased opportunities.
+Further develop links with local sports clubs/coaches to enhance offer, including holiday periods.

+3. Additional offer for provision provides further professional development opportunities for staff.
+Further member of KS2 staff trained to teach swimming and two members of staff (including HT) to be trained in Emergency Pool Procedures Staff trained in delivery of Boccia (KS2) New member of staff supported in developing teaching strategies and knowledge for planned curriculum through CPD programme The academic Competition Calendar was shared amongst all staff (teaching and teaching support) to provide opportunity for wider take up of competition as well as providing valuable professional development opportunities for all involved To further enhance the CPD programme for all members of staff to include a wider range of sports Enhanced CPD programme for NQT 4.
 Maintain Gold standards in School Games Mark whilst also providing wider range of opportunities for pupils to be successful at competition level.
-COVID-19, the school was on track to achieve Gold Standard in the School Games Mark for the 4 th year.
-Children in KS2 had all been given opportunity to participate in a inued focus to achieve Gold Mark with o achieve Platinum standard in 2022.
+The school was on track to achieve Gold Standard in the School Games Mark for the 4th year in 2020.
+Children in KS2 had all been given opportunity to participate in a number of sporting events plus KS1 having taken up a Rutland Sporting event.
+Continuing on working to promote competition in 2021/22.
+The school continued to be supported through the Rutland Schools Sports Partnership with access to all competitive sports and related training Continued focus to achieve Gold Mark for 2023.
 5. All children able to swim 25m by the end of Year 6.
-Confident swimmers was scheduled and booked for Spring Term but needed to be cancelled due to the National Lockdown for UK ded in the Swimming Provision programme (S2 - with clear processes for identifying ort and teaching that is required.

-who can use a range of strokes and perform safe self-rescue School Swimming Charter application (continuation) with resources purchased 6.
+Confident swimmers Swimming began again after not being able to take place during 2020-21.
+Pupils not swimming 25 metres were targeted for further sessions.
+To ensure that current Year 6 children are included in the Swimming Provision programme for UKS2 - with clear processes for identifying support and teaching that is required. who can use a range of strokes and perform safe self-rescue School Swimming Charter application (continuation) with resources purchased 6.
 Children have an increasing understanding of what 'adopting a healthy lifestyle' looks like in practice.
-Year 5 & 6 Self-Esteem, Body Image (Rutland Youth Offer) workshops took place with pupil evaluation related to personal views and learning evidencing increased awareness and developing strategies to encourage positive mental health Follow up work with 'Roots to Food' to link active lifestyles focus to nutrition - focus on Key Stage 2 (with PSHE programme in KS1 leading to this e.g. Eatwell Plate and Recipes development).
+Year 5 &amp; 6 Self-Esteem, Body Image (Rutland Youth Offer) workshops took place with pupil evaluation related to personal views and learning evidencing increased awareness and developing strategies to encourage positive mental health Follow up work with 'Roots to Food' to link active lifestyles focus to nutrition - focus on Key Stage 2 (with PSHE programme in KS1 leading to this e.g. Eatwell Plate and Recipes development).
 Healthy living days for all year groups - to include parental engagement.
 All classes to follow one programme of 'Food Technology' as part of Design Technology: to include food preparation, nutrition and selection as well as cooking.